georgelroberts/the100game/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [] Optimise for putting two cards on piles (and for starting choice)
-- [] Add communication between players
-- [] Allow players to play more than 2 cards if they have suitable cards
+- [X] Allow players to play more than 2 cards if they have suitable cards.
+- [X] Allow more advanced playing styles (e.g. if they are playing the 2 and 12 on the ascending pile, play the 12 first then jump back down to the 2).

 <!-- CONTRIBUTING -->
 ## Contributing